 We need to start out with a disclaimer here.
 Currently, there is no authoritative guidance on how to account for PPP loans.
 If you google this topic, you’ll find that there is diversity in thought and approaches.
 However, there is some unofficial guidance from the Center for Plain English Accounting (CPEA), which is the AICPA’s National A&A Resource Center and the information below is based on that unofficial guidance.
-Also, this article relates to nonprofit organizations only.
+Here’s some advice for how your nonprofit can record their PPP loan.
+This article relates to nonprofit organizations only.

 Is it a loan or a grant/contribution?

 It appears to meet the definition of a conditional contribution.
 A conditional contribution is recognized as income only when the conditions are met.